 Ideas That Shaped Our Modern World

 Humans are a problem-solving animal.
-We evolve both physically and mentally in response to challenges, which enables us to move beyond our inheritance.
-Throughout history, religion has always played a part.
+We evolve both physically and mentally in response to challenges, which enables us to move beyond our inheritance — to consciously evolve.
+Throughout our history, innovations and solutions have been linked to religious ideas.

 Contributing writer for this section: Sally Mallam